stuartsierra/need/README.md

     (need [clojure.contrib.io :exclude [spit]])

-To load namespace and refer 3 symbols, renaming one of them:
+To load a namespace and refer 3 symbols, renaming one of them.
+The `:rename` map is like `{original-name new-name}`.

     (need [clojure.contrib.io reader writer
              :rename {spit put-file}])